JiaShengg/General-Assembly-Projects/project_5/README.md

 - Another important discovery was that all machine learning process steps had an effect on model accuracy, as seen in the following examples:
   - Preprocessing
     - Missing temperature data imputation
-        - Linear interpolation is a simple but effective way to fill in missing temperature data which improved model performance.
+        - Filling in missing temperature data with linear interpolation is a simple but effective approach to improve model performance
     - Anomaly removal
+        - With some domain expertise in meters and simple intuition, abnormal readings for the four meters were detected and dropped
-        - Remove long streaks of constant 0 readings from electric meters.
+        - Remove long streaks of constant 0 readings from electric meters
-        - Identifying abnormal consumptions of hot water/steam and chilled meters in each building during winter and summer seasons respectively.
+        - Identifying abnormal hot water/steam and chilled meter consumption in each facility during the winter and summer seasons
-        - Target variable transformation which make it closer to a normal distribution.
+        - A transformation of the target variable that brings it closer to a normal distribution
   - Feature Engineering
-        - Smoothed temperature data (rolling average of 3 days), rolling averages are useful for finding long-term trends otherwise disguised by occasional fluctuations.
+        - Smoothed temperature data (rolling average of 3 days), rolling averages are useful for finding long-term trends otherwise disguised by occasional fluctuations
-        - Feature engineered new weather parameters, namely the heat index, wind chill, and feels like temperature
+        - Additional weather parameters like feels like temperature, wind chill, and heat index have a favorable impact on the model and are acknowledged as key elements in our LOFO analysis
   - Model Selection
     - LightGBM, some advantages:
-        - Fast, distributed, high-performance gradient boosting framework based on decision tree algorithm.
+        - Fast, distributed, high-performance gradient boosting framework based on decision tree algorithm
-        - Leaf-wise algorithm can reduce more loss than the level-wise algorithm and hence results in much better accuracy which can rarely be achieved by any of the existing boosting algorithms.
+        - Leaf-wise algorithm can reduce more loss than the level-wise algorithm and hence results in much better accuracy which can rarely be achieved by any of the existing boosting algorithms
         - However, Leaf wise splits lead to increase in complexity and may lead to overfitting and it can be overcome by specifying num_leaves/ min_num data in leaf.
-Feature_fraction can also be set for faster training.
+Feature_fraction can also be set for faster training
     - Gated Recurrent Units, some advantages:
-        - Faster training time compared to LSTM while still applicable for use in prediction with long term sequnces.
+        - Faster training time than LSTM while still being useful for long-term sequence prediction
-        - To solve the vanishing gradient issue faced by standard RNN, GRU incorporates the two gate operating mechanisms called Update gate (determining the amount of previous information that needs to pass along the next state) and Reset gate (decides whether the previous cell state is important or not.).
+        - To overcome the vanishing gradient issue faced by standard RNN, GRU incorporates the two gate operating mechanisms called Update gate (determining the amount of previous information that needs to pass along the next state) and Reset gate (decides whether the previous cell state is important or not)
+        - Regularize method used include dropout and early stopping

-    Ensembling
+  - Ensembling
-    •	Group split for train data -> split by meter type
-    •	ML models ->LightGBM / GRUs
-    •	Hyperparameters tuning
-    •	Time split for CV -> determine the validation scheme
+    - The goal of employing ensemble models is to lower the prediction's generalization error
-    •	Ensemble -> every time we train a model, we save the predictions and use a weighted average for the
+    - For each meter type, train the model, save the predictions, and utilize the weighted average of the 2 models in the final ensembled model

-  - With some domain expertise in meters and simple intuition, abnormal readings for the four meters were detected and dropped

-  - Additional weather parameters like feels like temperature, wind chill, and heat index have a favorable impact on the model and are acknowledged as key elements in our LOFO analysis.
+    - Best kaggle score with 0.9 * LGBM model prediction + 0.1 * GRU model

 **Recommendations**

+- Remove consumption spikes that are difficult to forecast, making the prediction more volatile
+- Use first and second differentiation of temperature data to make non-stationary data stationary and add rate of change information to the model
 - Developing one model for each building (1449 models in total)
 - Developing one model for each site (16 models in total)
-- Positive/negative Spikes removal -> > very hard to predict, if left in the original data, it will focus too much on trying to predict the spikes and make the prediction more volatile
-- 1st and 2nd differentiation of temperature data, these features can make non-stationary data stationary and they add rate of change information to the model
 - One hot encode building_id and site_id before modeling (computationally expensive)
 - Experiment with lagged weather features and how it affects the model's success metrics
 - Experiment relations of existing features and target variable (prediciting kwh/ft2 instead)